 The College of Engineering offers a number of combined BS/MS programs for undergraduate students with outstanding academic records to encourage the best students to pursue advanced degrees.
 This allows well-qualified undergraduates to start graduate study before completing their BS degree.
 Enrolling in a combined BS/MS program can shorten the total time to get both a BS degree and a MS degree.
 By enrolling in a combined BS/MS program, you are eligible to count up to 9 semester credit-hours of courses taken as a BS student toward your MS degree.

 You must meet all requirements imposed by the Graduate School for combined BS/MS programs.
-Section II of the official Ohio State Graduate School Handbook contains up-to-date information about these requirements.
+Section VIII of the official Ohio State Graduate School Handbook contains up-to-date information about these requirements.
 You are eligible to apply for a combined BS/MS program in engineering if:

 • You are an Ohio State undergraduate student (not necessarily in engineering)

 • You have at least a 3.5 CPHR in all previous undergraduate work

 • You will have completed at least 90 undergraduate semester credit hours toward the BS degree prior to starting graduate study.